Featured Image

 1. Don’t Charge Too Little

-• Many pest control operators make the mistake of undervaluing their service by charging too little.
+Many pest control operators make the mistake of undervaluing their service by charging too little.
 When you sell your service on the price you are renting the business, when you sell your service on value, you own the business.

 2. Improve Your Training

-Make sure that you have solid ongoing training for your technicians and other staff
+Make sure that you have solid ongoing training for your technicians and other staff.

-• Each of your employees should be a part of regular training meetings that are well prepared and well presented.
-These meetings should be engaging, informative and they should empower your employees with knowledge to help them continue to improve and provide better service to your customers.
+Each of your employees should be a part of regular training meetings that are well prepared and well presented.
+These meetings should be engaging and informative.
+They should empower your employees with knowledge to help them continue to improve and provide better service to your customers.

 3. Go Digital & Generate New Leads